konflux-ci/konflux-ci/README.md

         system-reserved: memory=12Gi
 ```

-2. Deploy the dependencies
+2. :gear: Deploy the dependencies

 ```bash
 ./deploy-deps.sh
 ```

-3. Deploy Konflux
+3. :gear: Deploy Konflux

 ```bash
 ./deploy-konflux.sh
 ```

-4. Deploy demo users
+4. :gear: Deploy demo users

 ```bash
 ./deploy-test-resources.sh
 ```

 5. The UI will be available at https://localhost:9443.
-You can login using the test user.
+You can login using a test user.

-`username:` `user1`
+`username:` `user2`

 `password:` `password`